Satya21N/Marketing-Campaign/README.md

 First, download all the files and keep them in the same folder.
 Run preprocessing.ipynb to get the cleaned data and then run the Main_LR.ipynb.
 Update the file path as required in both codes.
+The other Models folder contains the code for the same problem using different machine Learning Models.